Gourang97/Causal-Variational-Autoencoders/README.md

-# CausalML_VAE
+# Causal Modeling with Variational Autoencoder
-Causal Variational AutoEncoders
+This project aims to train an variational autoencoder using Deepmind's dSprites dataset.